Mrs Dale's Diary

-Mrs Dale's Diary (known as The Dales from 1962 to 1969) was the first significant BBC Radio serial drama.
+Mrs Dale's Diary (known as The Dales from 1962 to 1969), is the first significant BBC Radio serial drama.
 It was first broadcast on 5 January 1948 on the BBC Light Programme, later BBC Radio 2, running until 25 April 1969.
 A new episode was broadcast each weekday afternoon, with a repeat the following morning.
 The programme revolved around a doctor's wife, the eponymous Mrs Dale, and her life in middle class suburbia with her husband, Dr Dale.

 The main scriptwriter for many years was Jonquil Antony, and her first collaborator (under a pseudonym) was Ted Willis, later to create Dixon of Dock Green.
 Mrs Dale was played by Ellis Powell until she left the show in 1963, and was replaced by Jessie Matthews.

 Popular with audiences, it became "a national institution", and the Queen Mother reportedly said of the programme, "It is the only way of knowing what goes on in a middle-class family."

 History

 An innovative characteristic of the programme was that a brief introductory narrative in each episode was spoken by Mrs Dale as if she were writing her diary.
 The original harp theme was by Marie Goossens.
-The programme was broadcast at 4.15pm.
+The programme was broadcast at 4.15 pm.

 The serial centred on Mrs Mary Dale, a doctor's wife, and her husband Jim, and the comings and goings of a middle class society.
 The Dales lived at Virginia Lodge in the fictional London Metro-land-style suburb of Parkwood Hill.
 They had moved there from the real area of Kenton, which straddles the border between the London boroughs of Brent and Harrow.
 Later in the series, to modernise the programme and its setting, the producers relocated the family to the fictional new town of Exton New Town.

 Mrs Dale's mother was Mrs Rosemary Freeman, whom Jim always called, rather gravely, "mother-in-law".
 Dr and Mrs Dale had a daughter, Gwen, and a son, Bob, who worked in the motor trade.
 He was married to Jenny; they had twins.
 Gwen was widowed after her husband David was killed in a water-skiing accident in the Bahamas where he was holidaying with his rich mistress.
 Mary Dale's sister, Sally, (which she always pronounced "Selly") lived in Chelsea and moved in exotic circles.
 The Dales and their friends (along with Captain, Mrs Freeman's cat, apparently named after the rank of her late husband, who had been killed in the First World War) got along in almost perfect harmony.
 It was all respectable, comfortable and middle-class.